Arvin High School

 Arvin High School is located in Arvin, California, United States and is part of the Kern High School District.

 Arvin High School was established in 1949, and is located in the southern part of the San Joaquin Valley.
 Arvin High serves approximately 2,458 students in grades 9–12.
 The school is composed of three agriculturally based communities: Arvin, Lamont and Weedpatch.
 The nearest colleges are: California State University, Bakersfield, located 18 miles from the high school and Bakersfield Community College located 17 miles away.

 Arvin High School has 115 classroom teachers, two directors, two program coordinators, five administrators, six counselors and 115 support personnel.
 The school is one of eighteen comprehensive, four-year high schools in the Kern High School District.

-The school principal is Ed Watts; the assistant principal of administration is Robert Moore; and the assistant principal of instruction is Dr. Gabriel Ramirez.
-Up until 2016, the school principal was Carlos Sardo; the assistant principal of instruction is Ed Watts; the assistant principal of administration is Robert Moore; the dean of students is Mary Alice Finn; the dean of instruction is Michael Akey.
+The school principal is Dr. Gabriel Ramirez; the assistant principals Kaley Hawkins and Edgar Mares.
+Up until 2016, the school principal was Carlos Sardo, and in 2024 Ed Watts also stepped down from his position as principal.
+The deans of student behaviors and support are Francisco Cervantes, Felipe Rocha, and Eddie Lopez.